-- 1. Click on the account name displayed on the header and select Account management from the drop-down menu.
-The Account Management page is displayed. - 2.
-Under Password and Security, click the settings icon (beside Two-Factor Authentication and select Change recovery email from the drop-down list. - 3.
-Enter the New recovery email address. - 4.
-Confirm new recovery email by re-entering the new email address. - 5.
-Click Change recovery email to apply the changes
+- 1. Tap the account icon (the alphabet icon) displayed on the header.
+The Account management screen is displayed. - 2.
+In the Account management screen, tap Security. - 3.
+Tap the advanced menu () icon in the header and tap Change recovery email address. - 4.
+Enter the New recovery email address. - 5.
+Confirm new recovery email by re-entering the new email address. - 6.
+Tap Change recovery email to apply the changes.